davi-amaraldev/davi-amaraldev/README.md

 Using JavaScript professionally, with more safety, better architecture, and cleaner development practices.

-### Go
+### Software architecture

-Expanding into a language that rewards simplicity, performance, and engineering clarity.
+Learning how to design systems that remain understandable, maintainable, and dependable over time.

 ### Systems thinking

-Understanding not only how to code features, but how to organize software so it remains maintainable over time.
+Understanding not only how to code features, but how to organize software so it scales with clarity.

 ---